 Let's assume that we have to execute a bunch of acceptance tests with a BDD framework like Cucumber as part of a Maven build.

-The container that hosts the implementation we are about to test needs to be already running.
+Using Maven Failsafe Plugin is not complex.
+But it has an implicit requirement: The container that hosts the implementation we are about to test needs to be already running.

 Many containers like Jetty or JBoss provide their own Maven plugins, to allow to start the server as part of a Maven job.
 And there is also the good generic Maven Cargo plguin that offers an implementation of the same behavior for many different container.